DevoInc/python-mlmodelmanager-client/_sources/tutorials/dga-domain-classifier.rst.txt

 .. note::

-    Refer to :ref:`user's guide <User's Guide>` of this documentation to learn more about the ML Model Manager Client.
+    Refer to :ref:`user_guide/index:User's Guide` of this documentation to learn more about the ML Model Manager Client.

 So far we have everything ready to exploit our model.